Delayed Injuries After a Car Accident (Illinois) | Symptoms, Steps, and Proof Tips

 Mon 17 Mar, 2025 / by Robert Parker / Car Accidents

-Right after a crash, your body can go into “fight or flight.”
-That can make pain feel smaller than it really is.
+Adrenaline is usually the reason: right after a crash, your body can go into “fight or flight,” and that can make pain feel smaller than it really is.
 You might also be focused on your car, your kids, traffic, or getting home.
 It’s normal to miss symptoms in the moment.

 - If you already feel pain: get checked out.